qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 .. index:: Custom_CRS

 If QGIS does not provide the coordinate reference system you need, you can define a custom CRS.
-To define a CRS, select |mActionCustomProjection|
+To define a CRS, select |customProjection|
 :guilabel:`Custom CRS...` from the :menuselection:`Settings` menu.
 Custom CRSs are stored in your QGIS user database.
 In addition to your custom CRSs, this database also contains your spatial bookmarks and other custom data.